angelina-momin/supply-chain-logistics-network-planning/README.md

 - The coordinates of the main distribution center `(x,y)`.

 ### 📄 Outputs:
-- A list of planned local roads.
+- A list of established local routes.
-- A list of planned express roads.
+- A list of planned express routes.
-- Total length of the planned local roads.
+- Total distance of planned local routes.
-- Total length of the planned express roads.
+- Total distance of planned express routes.
-- A visualization of the proposed solution.
+- Visualization of the logistics network.

 <!-- GAME RULES -->
 ## ⚙️ Game Rules: